Last updated March 29, 2014

 U.S. consulate in Montreal: 514-398-9695

 Pierre Elliott Trudeau International, 22 km west of downtown, now serves all domestic, U.S. and international passenger flights.
-Local folks still sometimes call it Dorval Airport.
+Locals will still sometimes call it Dorval Airport.

 A taxi ride from the downtown area to Trudeau Airport costs a flat rate of $40.00 not including tip.

-A public airport shuttle, the 747, runs 24/7 from the downtown area to the airport.
-It is equipped with luggage racks and accepts regular STM tickets and passes although cash fare (coins only) is $10.Aéroports de Montréal's site has arrival and departure notices and other useful updates.
+A public airport shuttle, the 747, runs from the downtown area to the airport.
+It is equipped with luggage racks and accepts regular STM tickets and passes although cash fare (coins only) is $10, which also buys you a pass good for 24 hours on the entire STM system.
+If you're in town, you can buy a ticket for the 747 bus with a credit card at any parking terminal, but it won't include the day-long pass.Aéroports de Montréal's site has arrival and departure notices and other useful updates.

 Montreal has bus connections to other cities within Quebec, in the rest of Canada and in the United States.
 Intercity bus travel does not carry the same stigma as in the U.S. and the buses to Quebec City and Toronto, for example, are quite clean and pleasant.
 The main bus terminus is the Gare d'autocars de Montréal on Berri between Ontario and de Maisonneuve, tel.
 514-842-2281, metro station Berri-UQÀM.